Hvelvigen/homelab/systems/linux/ubuntu/ubuntu-server-post-installation-configuration.md

 sudo systemctl enable --now auditd
 ```

 The default rule set is fine for a homelab server.

+With audit logging in place, the next step is keeping system logs tidy so they never grow out of control.

 ---